d2l-ai/d2l-en/chapter_deep-learning-basics/mlp-gluon.md

-# Multilayer Perceptron in Gluon
+# Concise Implementation of Multilayer Perceptron

 Now that we learned how multilayer perceptrons (MLPs) work in theory, let's implement them.
 We begin, as always, by importing modules.